ecsyjs/ecsy-three/README.md

 # example tutorial

-We are going to create a simple example of a textured cube rotating on the screen.
+We are going to create a simple example of a textured cube rotating on the screen [(see it in action)](https://mixedreality.mozilla.org/ecsy-three/examples/webgl_geometry_cube.html)

 We start by importing the required modules from three.js and ECSY
 ```javascript